Initiate – Drive – Act

 - Founder: Hans-Georg Karg and Brigitte Gräfin von Norman

 - Assets: approx. 1 billion Euros (details in balance sheet 2017)

 - Annual endowment: 20 – 25 million Euros

 The Hertie Foundation is based on the life's work of the founder Georg Karg, owner of the Hertie Waren- and Kaufhaus GmbH, who died in 1972.
 He was a man who felt beholden not only to his company and his employees but also to humanity at large and dedicated his wealth to this ideal.
 His life and work are a role model and benchmark for the work of the Foundation.

 In continuation of his plans, the Board of the Hertie Family Foundation decided on December 10, 1974 at the initiative of the children and heirs, Brigitte Gräfin von Norman and Hans-Georg Karg, to found the "Non-profit Hertie Foundation for the Promotion of Science, Pedagogy, Public and Professional Education" located in Frankfurt am Main.

 97.5 percent of the shares of the Hertie Waren- and Kaufhaus GmbH were invested into the Foundation.
 With the sale of its Karstadt shares to Quelle in 1998, the Hertie Foundation extricated itself from its corporate affiliation.
-In the past twelve years, it has started large projects in independent legal form or transitioned them to independence: The "family" of the Hertie Foundation today includes the Hertie Institute for Clinical Brain Research in Tübingen, the Hertie School of Governance in Berlin, and the START Foundation gGmbH in Frankfurt am Main.
+In the past twelve years, it has started large projects in independent legal form or transitioned them to independence: The "family" of the Hertie Foundation today includes the Hertie Institute for Clinical Brain Research in Tübingen, the Hertie School in Berlin, and the START Foundation gGmbH in Frankfurt am Main.